 At MSR, Project 7 also led to the SML.NET project (Benton, Kennedy, & Russo, 2004).
 SML.NET was a continuation of MLj, mentioned earlier, retargeted to .NET.
 SML.NET used a sophisticated whole-program optimizer with devirtualization and representation transformations and was a faithful implementation of Standard ML with extensions for object programming.
 The system was of high quality but didn't gain significant external mindshare.
-During 2001, the author grew frustrated with SML.NET, which was not yet released even though .NET itself was now public.
-While fully respecting the research goals of his colleagues, he was keen to see strongly typed FP delivered in a way that could be readily adopted by large numbers of programmers, and on a path to addressing the seven major themes identified by Wadler in 1998.
-The implementation of OCaml was influential on the author here: OCaml used a relatively direct and simple compilation strategy, and it was not clear why a whole-program compilation strategy was needed.
+During 2001, I grew frustrated with SML.NET, which was not yet released even though .NET itself was now public.
+While respecting the research goals of my colleagues, I was keen to see strongly typed FP delivered in a way that could be readily adopted by large numbers of programmers, and on a path to addressing the seven major themes identified by Wadler in 1998.
+The implementation of OCaml was influential on me here: OCaml used a relatively direct and simple compilation strategy, and it was not clear that a whole-program compilation strategy was needed to achieve acceptable and reliable performance.
 Further, SML.NET didn't target .NET Generics, and there was no definite plan to make it do so: the compiler was predicated on the benefits of whole-program compilation and pervasive monomorphization, with the aim of recovering performance and compact code.
 As commonly happens in research labs, a divergence of opinion occurred.

-Initially, in conjunction with Reuben Thomas, the author attempted an implementation of Haskell for .NET, using a direct translation from the "Core" intermediate representation of the Glasgow Haskell Compiler (GHC) to the .NET bytecode.
+Initially, in late 2000, in conjunction with Reuben Thomas, I attempted an implementation of Haskell for .NET, using a direct translation from the "Core" intermediate representation of the Glasgow Haskell Compiler (GHC) to the .NET bytecode.
 This experience was partly successful: small programs ran.
-However, the advice of Simon Peyton Jones led the author to believe that Haskell.NET couldn't be successful for several technical and cultural reasons:
+However, the advice of Simon Peyton Jones led me to believe that Haskell.NET couldn't be successful for several technical and cultural reasons:21